How to Make Lavender Essential Oil and Hydrosol

-The absolute classic, and probability also the most produced essential oil and hydrosol worldwide, is lavender.
+The absolute classic, and probability also the most produced oil and hydrosol worldwide, is Lavender Essential Oil.
 It is not only in France that lavender has always stood for cleanliness.
 The name comes from the Latin lavare, which means “to wash”.

 - so-called “fine” lavender is or was cultivated above all in southern France for extracting the lavender oil, and only grows at higher altitudes